(originally posted January 6, 2020)

 Making the Pillow

-While I would eventually like to take a stab at designing my own Girard-style monogram, I started with the simpler cushion that is all colored squares.
+While I would eventually like to take a stab at designing my own Girard-style monogram, I started out trying to replicate the simpler cushion that is all colored squares.
 Conveniently, the archive of papers related to the Miller house is completely online, so I could access documents related to the design of the cushions.
 There is a color chart with yarn colors, and a pattern denoting where the colors go.
 I had a large color print out of the pattern made and marked the missing numbers of each colored square for easy reference.

 Then, I just kept stitching.
 Only in a few spots did I deviate from Girard’s pattern, always at the outer edges.
-The seemingly random pattern is made of a row of white squares, then a row of colors, within which, each brightly colored square is balanced by a neutral-colored squares next to it.
+The seemingly random pattern is made of a row of white squares, then a row of colors, within which, each brightly colored square is balanced by neutral-colored squares next to it.
 When I thought I’d be clever and sub in the bright pink because it was just getting cut off at the edge, it ended up directly next to another bright color, which became jarringly bright.
 The balance of neutral and bright was critical in Girard’s design.

 I ended up stitching a couple extra rows, so the pillow actually turned out to be about 14 x 15 inches.
 For the back of the pillow, I chose a red cotton velvet, though it appears that the originals use a purple fabric of some sort.
 Again, not having handled the originals, I didn’t know the correct fiber or weave structure to choose.